ericwj/GoWindows/docs/install.md

 dotnet publish .\src\cs /p:PublishProfile=SelfContained
 dotnet publish .\src\cs /p:PublishProfile=SingleFile
 ```
-Each of these create a folder in `.\publish` with the result of the publish build. `api.exe` is each time include, but with the *SingleFile* publish method, the executable is only on disk *after* `epi.exe` has started and its location is a temporary directory in `$env:Temp\.net`.
+Each of these create a folder in `.\publish` with the result of the publish build.
+`api.exe` is each time included, but with the *SingleFile* publish method,
+the executable is only on disk *after* `epi.exe` has started and its location
+is a temporary directory in `$env:Temp\.net`.
 Hence in this case it is easier to ship it separately and put it on the path separately.

 |Publish Profile Name|Size|Description|
 |:--|--:|:--|